Share this page

 ;;; General form.

-;; Lisp comprises of two syntax called: the ATOM and the S-expression.
+;; Lisp is comprised of two syntaxes, the ATOM and the S-expression.

 ;; `forms` are known as grouped S-expressions.